abdulGitHb/abdulGitHb/README.md

-- 👋 Hi, I’m @abdulGitHb
+- 👋 Hi, I’m Abdul Samad Hashmi
-- 👀 I’m interested in Learning new things.
+- 👀 I’m interested in Learning new things and a lot of new things.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning Web Development cus i'm already a bit familiar with Android development.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web and Android(java) based projects.
 - 📫 How to reach me ...

 <!---